sblakey/obsidian-quip/README.md

 ## What Works, What Doesn't

+Currently, the Quip API rejects document creation for large notes (more than 1 MB).
+This is an easy limit to hit for documents with images, since they are currently embedded as inline images with data urls, before sending to Quip.

 Test table based on Obsdian's [How To Format Your Notes](https://help.obsidian.md/How+to/Format+your+notes)

 | Obsidian Markdown | Publish to Quip        | Import from Quip |